codemeleon/ClusterFast/README.md

 - --distant: Are samples distaly related.
 Default: False
 - --mcl: Run MCL.
 If not used, result will be provided based on connected sequence list.
 Default: False
 - --ifl: Inflation rate for mcl.
 Default: 4.0
 - --minseq: Sequences in connected group required for running MCL.
-Default: 10
+Default: 1
+- --keepclean: Keep deleting interemediate files to minimise disk usage
 - --algo: four different Identity calculation method.
 Use in final interation and mcl.
 Default: blast

   - **blast**: 2*matches/(sum of length of sequences)